vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Bitmasks.md

 <<Code/Bitmasks/Declaring.rtf>>

 ### Combining masks
-To combine or add to a mask we perform a [logical or](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-or-operator-), which will compare each bit from each mask and run an or comparison with the results.
-With a layer in one mask set `true`, and the other `false`, is either `true` or `false` enabled?
-Yes, so the resulting bit is enabled.
-Only if both masks have the layer disabled will the result be disabled.
+To combine or add to a mask we perform a [logical or](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-or-operator-).
+If a bit is enabled (`1`) in either one mask **or** the other, it will be in our result.

 <<Code/Bitmasks/Combining.rtf>>

 ### Inverting a mask